-When you witness these trails for the first time, you won’t believe how close you are to such a big city.
-The network of trails here is well-maintained and truly vast, with diverse landscapes, plenty of wildlife and views that will have you stopping in your tracks every 10 minutes.
+When you witness these Marin trails for the first time, you won’t believe how close you are to such a big city.
+The network of trails to hike in Marin is well-maintained and truly vast, with diverse landscapes, plenty of wildlife and views that will have you stopping in your tracks every 10 minutes.
 If you would like to modify any of these loops but not sure how to find the best trails to do so, have a read of this post: How Do I Find Trails Near Me?
-The 5 Best Trail Finder Apps in 2019.
+The 5 Best Trail Finder Apps.

-All of these hikes are loops so you will end up finishing back where you started and they can be hiked all-year-round, they are also extremely trail runner-friendly.
+All of these Marin hikes are loops so you will end up finishing back where you started and they can be hiked all-year-round, they are also extremely trail runner-friendly.
 As always when out in nature, hikers need to be mindful of natural events such as flooding, high winds, and high fire risks (‘red flag warnings’) which may be in effect and could affect your plans for hiking in Marin.

-1. Dipsea, Steep Ravine and Matt Davis loop: Long hike – Ocean views and waterfalls.
+1. Dipsea, Steep Ravine and Matt Davis loop: Long Marin hike – Ocean views and waterfalls.

 Distance: 7.8 miles (12.5km).
 Elevation Gain: 1781ft (543m).
 Dogs Allowed?: No.

-A popular loop trail in Mt Tamalpais State Park, partly on the famous Dipsea Trail.
+A popular Marin hike is this loop trail in Mt Tamalpais State Park, partly on the famous Dipsea Trail.